The Swiss sports specialists have also seen wins in energy, banking and pharma

 - 49 (10 as sole or chair)

 - No. of lawyers sitting as arbitrator:

-Lenz & Staehelin was established two decades ago when Conrad Staehelin’s Zurich firm merged with Raoul Lenz’s Geneva practice.
+Lenz & Staehelin was established in 1991 when Conrad Staehelin’s Zurich firm merged with Raoul Lenz’s Geneva practice.
 The arbitration group spans both cities and is anchored by three full-time partners, while another seven partners spend up to half their time in the area.
-They are supported by two arbitration counsel and more than 20 associates, making it one of the larger teams on the market.
+They are supported by two arbitration counsel and more than 20 associates, making it one of the larger teams in the market.

 Two of the higher-profile partners, Paolo Michele Patocchi and Xavier Favre-Bulle, sit often as arbitrators – they’ve each heard more than 100 cases.
-The late Robert Briner, chair of the ICC International Court of Arbitration from 1997 to 2006, was an alumnus of the firm.
+The late Robert Briner, chair of the ICC International Court of Arbitration from 1997 to 2006, was an alumnus of the legacy firm in Geneva.

 Who uses it?

 The group works for large pharmaceutical companies, telecoms groups, banks and international sports federations.

 Lenz & Staehelin was co-counsel (alongside WilmerHale) to Deutsche Telekom in its complaint against Vivendi before the Swiss Federal Supreme Court.
 The arbitration team successfully argued to uphold a preliminary award issued against Vivendi.

 The firm also represented the Fédération Internationale de l’Automobile in their first doping case.
 They successfully defended an award in the FIA’s favour before CAS and the Swiss Supreme Court.

 They frequently obtain good results for the Fédération Equestre Internationale, which it first acted for in cases arising from the 2008 Olympic Games.